BrenPatF/plsql_network/README.md

 See [PL/SQL Pipelined Function for Network Analysis](http://aprogrammerwrites.eu/?p=1426), May 2015

-The package is tested using the Math Function Unit Testing design pattern, with test results in HTML and text format included.
-See test_output\net_pipe.html for the unit test results root page.
+The package is tested using the Math Function Unit Testing design pattern, with test results in HTML and text format included (see `test_data\test_output` for the unit test results folder).

 The module also comes with two example networks.

 ## In this README...
 - [Usage - Example for app schema foreign key network](https://github.com/BrenPatF/plsql_network#usage---example-for-app-schema-foreign-key-network)